thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-02-beautiful-abilene.md

 It is plausible that this industry of immense wealth, one that can make a 22 year old in college sweatpants a billionaire, may fail to leave a legacy of public works.
 In my city, I walk with millions of others by the good works of a grocer (Woolworth), an automaker (Chrysler), and a steel magnate (Frick).
 In Brooklyn a sugar refinery is proudly restored next to a park named for it.
 Just five years ago a New York billionaire put in $200M for a [little park](https://en.wikipedia.org/wiki/Little_Island_at_Pier_55).

 Maybe Silicon Valley's noble era is coming.
-They're in such a rush to cure cancer.
-But the population is clearly uneasy, and part of it is a sense that the Valley is unendingly rapacious, that it lacks a public spirit, lacks vitality.
+They're right now just a bit busy—in such a rush to cure cancer.
+But the population is clearly uneasy, and part of it is a sense that the Valley is unendingly rapacious, that it lacks a public spirit.

 They might actually put a country full of Einsteins in a datacenter that looks like a Costco Wholesale.
 In the bad old days we had just one Einstein, but we at least put him in a building worthy of his work and caring for the people that walked by its walls.